-ANSWER: The words "redeem" and "redeeming" occur at least 59 times in the King James Bible, with the overwhelming majority of uses found in the Old Testament.
+Answer: The words "redeem" and "redeeming" occur in at least 59 places in the King James Bible, with the overwhelming majority of uses found in the Old Testament.
 Additionally, in the KJV, the English word "time" appears in at least 563 verses.
 Interestingly, the apostle Paul uses the phrase in question at least twice in Scripture.

-So then, take heed that you walk circumspectly, not as fools, but as those who are wise, 16.
-Redeeming the time, because the days are evil.
-17. For this reason, do not be foolish, but understanding what the will of the Lord is (Ephesians 5:15 - 17)
+So then, take heed that you walk circumspectly, not as fools, but as those who are wise, redeeming the time, because the days are evil.
+For this reason, do not be foolish, but understanding what the will of the Lord is (Ephesians 5:15 - 17, HBFV).

-Bible translations such as the Holman Christian Standard and the New American Standard render the first part of Ephesians 5:16 as "making the most of your (the) time."
+Bible translations such as the Holman Christian Standard and the New American Standard do not use the word redeem in the first part of Ephesians 5:16.
+They translate the phrase as "making the most of your (the) time."
 Other versions of Scripture, such as the New International Version and the New Living Translation, use the phrase "making the most of every opportunity."

-One of the most well-known Biblical references to Jesus is as a Redeemer (Job 19:25, Isaiah 41:14, 59:20, etc.).
+One of the most well-known Biblical references to Jesus is as our Redeemer or One who can redeem us (Job 19:25, Isaiah 41:14, 59:20, etc.).
 He is called this because his perfect sacrifice pays the debt we humans owe because of our sins.
 The Bible states that those who have repented and become true Christians are "bought with a price" (1Corinthians 6:20, 7:23, 2Peter 2:1).

-Paul states, "the days are evil" in Ephesians 5:16 because mankind, in general, is under the rule and deceptions of Satan the devil (John 12:31, Ephesians 2:2, 6:12).
+Paul admonishes us to redeem the time in our lives because "the days are evil," meaning that humans in general are under the rule and deceptions of Satan the devil (John 12:31, Ephesians 2:2, 6:12).
 He admonishes Christians to not idly sit by and let the darkness of this world dictate events but rather to make a conscious choice to do good works and let the light of God shine through them (Matthew 5:14 - 16).
 Even if evil personally comes upon us, we are commanded to not respond in kind but instead overcome it by doing what is right (Romans 12:20 - 21).

-Doing what Paul states in Ephesians and Colossians is not without a reward.
-By zealously redeeming our time on earth, dedicating it to do as much good as possible, we not only bless others but lay up for ourselves eternal treasures.
+By being zealous to redeem our time on earth, meaning we dedicate our lives to doing as much good as possible, we not only bless others but lay up for ourselves eternal treasures (Matthew 6:19 - 21).